-Notes to Condensed Consolidated Financial Statements June 30, 2010 and 2009 (Unaudited)
+Notes to Condensed Consolidated Financial Statements September 30, 2010 and 2009 (Unaudited) (All currency expressed in United States dollars in thousands)

 (1) Nature of Business

 Textainer Group Holdings Limited ("TGH") is incorporated in Bermuda.
 TGH is the holding company of a group of corporations consisting of TGH and its subsidiaries (collectively, the "Company") involved in the purchase, management, leasing and resale of a fleet of marine cargo containers.
 The Company manages and provides administrative support to the affiliated and unaffiliated owners (the "Owners") of the containers and structures and manages container leasing investment programs.